Alexsussa/AIDM/README.md

 You open software menu and search by the program name, open it and use it.

-Of course how any software in tests and first version must be implemented.

 **Português Brasil:**

 AppImage Desktop Maker (AIDM) é software simples para criação de atalhos desktop para programas .AppImage.